TUW-VieVS/VieSchedpp/README.md

 The full software contains 4 different packages which are all available in git under `git.geo.tuwien.ac.at/vievs/VieSchedpp/`

-It is recommended to copy the source code into one common directory here called `VieSchedppSource`
+It is recommended to copy the source code into one common directory here called `VieVS`

-    VieSchedppSource/VieSchedpp
+    VieVS/VieSchedpp
-    VieSchedppSource/VieSchedppGUI
+    VieVS/VieSchedppGUI
-    VieSchedppSource/IAU_SOFA (only for installation)
+    VieVS/IAU_SOFA (only for installation)
-    VieSchedppSource/CATALOGS (not required for installation)
+    VieVS/CATALOGS (not required for installation)

 ## Build

-clone git repository into `VieSchedppSource` or copy source code into `VieSchedppSource/VieSchedpp`
+clone git repository into `VieVS` or copy source code into `VieVS/VieSchedpp`

-    cd VieSchedppSource
+    cd VieVS
     git clone https://github.com/TUW-VieVS/VieSchedpp.git

-make sure that the `IAU_SOFA` library is already build in `VieSchedppSource/IAU_SOFA/Release/libsofa_c.a`.
+make sure that the `IAU_SOFA` library is already build in `VieVS/IAU_SOFA/Release/libsofa_c.a`.
 See `README.md` from `IAU_SOFA` for help.

 browse to newly created folder `VieSchedpp`